Cold Station 12: Reception

 "Cold Station 12" was first broadcast on November 5, 2004, on UPN.
 According to Nielsen ratings, it was watched by 2.1 percent of the population of the United States and by four percent of those watching television at the time.
 This put it in fifth place for the 8pm timeslot, behind Totally Outrageous Behavior and World's Craziest Videos on Fox.
 It had an average of 3.4 million viewers.
 Brent Spiner was credited for the ratings boost, the best of season so far.

 Bill Gordon, writing for the website Sci-Fi Pulse, said that it was a "nearly flawless episode", with his one critique in his analysis of the plot being targeted at Captain Archer telling Soong that they were sending over the self-destruct code for the station.
 He said that there was an "epic" quality to "Cold Station 12" that made him compare it to the Star Trek film franchise, saying that it had "stellar FX shots, to first class character and story development, to a quality of writing that has been sadly lacking in the Star Trek universe of late."

-IGN gave the episode 2 out of 5, and saying it "lacks some of the flair of its predecessor and seems to take some storytelling shortcuts to get where it's going, making it feel more like the usual Enterprise episode rather than something special" but hopes that the next episode will be able to deliver on the promise of the arc's ambitious premise.
+IGN gave the episode two out of five, and saying that it "lacks some of the flair of its predecessor and seems to take some storytelling shortcuts to get where it's going, making it feel more like the usual Enterprise episode rather than something special", but hopes that the next episode will be able to deliver on the promise of the arc's ambitious premise.

 Michelle Erica Green of TrekNation praised the episode, saying it was an improvement on "Borderland" and that Spiner was even better.
 But she found the murder of the doctor shocking and felt that it had gone too far.
-She said that themes raised in "Cold Station 12" mirrored those which could have appeared on The Original Series but that this episode didn't take the time to discuss them.
+She said that themes raised in "Cold Station 12" mirrored those which could have appeared on The Original Series, but that this episode didn't take the time to discuss them.
 She hoped that the final episode of the trilogy would cover that ground.

-Aint It Cool News gave it 3 out of 5.
+Aint It Cool News gave it three out of five.

-The mini-arc featuring the episodes "Borderland", "Cold Station 12" and "The Augments" were subsequently ranked the sixth best story of Enterprise by Den of Geek writer James Hunt.
+The mini-arc featuring the episodes "Borderland", "Cold Station 12" and "The Augments" were ranked the sixth best story of Enterprise by Den of Geek writer James Hunt.
+Screen Rant praised casting Brent Spiner as the character Arik Soong.

 The University of Dubuque included viewing of "Cold Station 12" alongside the Doctor Who episode "The Beast Below" in the course "Captain Picard Meets Dr. Who" to demonstrate the idea of sacrificing one person to save many.

-In 2018, Screen Rant praised casting Brent Spiner as the character Arik Soong.